 (c) Upon a third or subsequent conviction for public indecency for the violation of paragraph (2), (3), or (4) of subsection (a) of this Code section, a person shall be guilty of a felony and shall be punished by imprisonment for not less than one nor more than five years.

 (d) For the purposes of this Code section only, “public place” shall include jails and penal and correctional institutions of the state and its political subdivisions.

 (e) This Code section shall be cumulative to and shall not prohibit the enactment of any other general and local laws, rules, and regulations of state and local authorities or agencies and local ordinances.

 A few defense strategies we may use include:

-After the initial arrest, you may be asked to plead guilty or admit that you have committed the crime.
+If approached by law enforcement or after the initial arrest, remain silent, admit nothing. you may be asked to plead guilty or admit that you have committed the crime.
 You may even be promised lesser punishment by a member of law enforcement.
 However, you should not admit to anything or answer questions until a Georgia public indecency lawyer has shown up to protect your rights.